AtroposBot/web/docs/setup.md

 punish in the role hierarchy.
 Eris will only allow users with punishment permission to punish those lower than they are in the role hierarchy.

-!!! warning "Eris will not function as intended without having all required permissions, so that there are no errors in executing commands."
+!!! warning "Eris will not function as intended without having all required permissions"

+    This is so that there are no errors in executing commands.

 ## Set ModMail Channel